think-privacy/ThinkPrivacy/partners.md

 <a href="https://www.namecheap.com/hosting/vps/" target="_blank"><img src="{{ site.baseurl }}assets/images/namecheap_dark.png" width="400px"></a>

 Namecheap provides ThinkPrivacy with VPS hosting and domain name support.
+Namecheap has provided services since July 2020.
+They currently have no services in our privacy recommendations.

 ***